chris-short/ansible-vault-helpers/README.md

 # ansible-vault-helpers
 Bash scripts for quick, easy use of Ansible Vault features

-Scripts assume your Ansible Vault password is in a file (outside of any public repo and only readable/writable by you) in your home directory, specifically, ~/.vault.
+The ansible-vault-helper scripts assume your Ansible Vault password is in a file (outside of any public repo and only readable/writable by you) in your home directory, specifically, ~/.vault.

 Scripts are intended to be somewhere in your path for convenience.
 Adding this repo to your path is highly recommended.